 ONLINE SKILLS TRAINING

-In answering the demands expressed by participants at past events, the SIF is developing an anthroposophical study and training programme, tailored to social workers and activists working across fields and disciplines.
-To maximize our reach, these will be offered online making use of technological resources such as webinars, document sharing programmes, social media, etc. The programme will contain
+In answer to the demands expressed by participants at past events, the SIF is developing an anthroposophical study and training programme, tailored to social workers and activists working across fields and disciplines.
+To maximize our reach, these will be offered online making use of technological resources such as webinars, document sharing programmes, social media, etc. The programme will contain:

 SOCIAL INITIATIVE FORUM – Goetheanum Worldwide

-We wish to thank you all for your ongoing interest, support and collaboration with the SIF, and the warm trust that together we can grow the Forum to be a vibrant, interactive centre of human and social awareness at the Goetheanum.
+We wish to thank you all for your ongoing interest, support, and collaboration with the SIF and trust that together we can grow the Forum to be a vibrant, interactive centre of human and social awareness at the Goetheanum.